-- Offer choices of routes and help to dissipate vehicular traffic throughout the Plan Lands by providing for multiple vehicular routes and connections in the form of Local Link Streets and Local Streets between neighbourhood blocks and local facilities including shopping, public transport and parks.
+- Manage traffic and vehicle speed via the creation of a self regulating street network.
+The network shall be designed to attract larger volumes of traffic to the more strategic links by offering users a legible and direct route throughout the Plan Lands at more moderate speeds.
+Through traffic shall be discouraged from local streets via a range of design measures that passively calms traffic and/or filters permeability.
 (Objective AM14) - Design streets for slow vehicular speeds from the outset with designs that accord with the DMURS and incorporate a combination of measures including closer proximity of buildings, narrow carriageways, frequent crossing points, reduced visibility splays, onstreet parking, tighter corner radii, shared surfaces and horizontal and vertical elements such as low traffic tables at junctions and pinch points.
 This will include a design speed of 30 - 40 kilometres per hour for Link Streets and 10 - 30 kilometres per hour for Local Streets.
 (Objective AM15)